Nextdoor/bender/README.md

 ## Contributing
 Features and bug fixes are welcome.
 Please adhere to the following guidelines:

 - Use Google's Java [style guide](https://github.com/google/styleguide) for your IDE.
-- Be conscientious of dependencies you add to Core.
+- Be conscientious of dependencies you add to Bender Core.
 - Help maintain unit test code coverage by adding tests for each branch in new code.